jarvisteach/appJar/docs/mkdocs/docs/simpleAppJar.md

 | rowspan | integer | 1 | The number of grid rows to stretch the widget across. |
 | colspan | integer | 1 | The number of grid columns to stretch the widget across. |

-Alternatively, they can be specified as a list/tuple:
+Alternatively, they can be specified as a tuple:

 ```python
 app.label("title0", "text", pos=(1, 0))      # ADD a label in row 1, column 0